 1 tbsp sugar or honey

-pinch of salt
+A pinch of salt

-Flour a clean surface and pat or roll out dough into a rectangle.
+To form the biscuits, flour a clean surface and pat or roll out dough into a rectangle.
 Fold the dough in on itself about 5 times, alternating folds length and widthwise, patting or rolling flat in between.
 This folding will create flaky layers and help the biscuits rise.

 Using a biscuit cutter, bench scraper, or jar, cut your biscuits into the desired size and shape.
 Apply a light layer of cooking spray to a sheet tray, and add the biscuits gently.
 The biscuits should be touching slightly as this helps them rise.
 Bake for 12-15 mins or until golden.